AGaliciaMartinez/blog_GSoC/content/post/Internship_1/index.md

 title: A potential benefit to implement tensor networks to QuTiP.

 # Summary for listings and search engines
-summary: In this blog post I will summarize my contributions during the GSoC 2021.
+summary: In this blog post I will show with an example the potential speed-ups that QuTiP can benefit from by exploiting the tensor structure of some linear algebra operations.

 # Link this post with a project
 projects: []